dspeyer/dspeyer.github.io/combat/index.md

 ## Critical Hits

-Exceeding AC by five makes a crit, by 10 a double-crit, etc.  Crits deal 1.5x damage for bludgeoning, 2x for slashing and 2.5x for piercing, with the multiplier increasing by 0.5 for each additional level of crit.
+Exceeding AC by five makes a crit, by 10 a double-crit, etc.  Crits deal +25% damage for bludgeoning, +50% for slashing and +75% for piercing.
+Double these percentages for a double-crit, etc.

 There is no concept of critical failure, though some weapons do special things if an attack roll is low enough.
 For these weapons, it is important to distinguish an ac bonus from an attack penalty.